WinK32/php-skill-test/README.md

 About __TASK 2__

-It was tricky, because string you provided didn't fully matched the convention.
+It was tricky, because the string you provided didn't fully matched the convention.
-And as I have never dealt with such kind of task, I should investigate and guess which string should be proper one.
+And as I have never dealt with such kind of task, I should investigate and guess which string should be the proper one.

 `OtSrzlB7n3MjD01XlzM4MfNeam1Z+oCnO3kEkxptuS4=`